marmelab/connect-four-reboot/Readme.md

 ## How to use it

-1. Create the json file representing the board state.
+1. Create the json file that represents the state of the board.

-Starting from this model:
+Based on this model:

 [
 [0, 0, 0, 0, 0, 0, 0],